SilasK/silask.github.io/content/event/phd_defense/index.md

 {{% callout note %}}

-Note, the date has changed .
+Note, there are a public and a private defense.
+You can attend both.

 {{% /callout %}}

-I decided to make a public defence on **Friday 3.
+I make a public defence on **Friday 3.
 September**.
 This way, I will be able to present my work in a funny and accessible manner without the stress of failing to answer properly the questions of the jury.

 ## Plan: